California Book Awards

 WE ACCEPT

-To be eligible for Juvenile, the writer AND illustrator (if applicable) must be California residents.
+• To be eligible for Juvenile, the author must be a California resident.
+Illustrators can live out-of-state.

 WE DO NOT ACCEPT